pauliacomi/pauliacomi.github.com/about.md

 # About me

-After being especially prone to disassemble things and blow them up as a teenager, I moved from my native Romania to the UK to study Chemical Engineering at Manchester.
+After being especially prone to disassemble things and blow them up as a teenager, I left my native Romania to study Chemical Engineering at Manchester.
 Working for a year placement in AkzoNobel ICI paints during my degree, I realised I enjoy research, in order to better understand and predict complex systems.

 I applied for a EU Marie Curie PhD studentship to study adsorption in novel materials, such as metal-organic frameworks (MOF).
 Under the mantle of project [DEFNET](http://www.defnet-etn.eu/),